ericVLy/nvim_config/readme.md

-# A config for neovim in Windows 10
+# A config for neovim

 ## requirements
 - git